Good Morning America video discussing

-The two types of glasses offered here are manufactured in the United States by Uvex, a division of Honeywell.
-They both have SCT-Orange tinted lenses to filter out blue, violet and some green light, which not only provides that benefit of facilitating going to sleep when used before bed in relatively dim light, but can also reduce haze and glare in brighter light, outside.
+The two types of blue light blocking glasses offered here are manufactured in the United States by Uvex, a division of Honeywell.
+They both have SCT-Orange tinted lenses to filter out blue, violet, and some green light, which not only provides that benefit of facilitating going to sleep when used before bed in relatively dim light, but can also reduce haze and glare in bright outdoor settings.
 They also absorb up to 99.9% of UVA & UVB radiation, so are suitable for use around suntan or curing lamps.
 Both are also safety glasses in their own right (with an anti-fog coating, and a wraparound style to protect your eyes from small particulates or projectiles, for example).
-The Skyper style pictured at the top of the main photo here and in the left-hand photo below (but shown with a different type of lens, there) is for regular wear, while the other, Ultra-Spec 2000 model is designed to fit comfortably over your existing prescription or reading glasses, and they both have adjustable temple lengths.
+The Skyper is for regular wear, while the other Ultra-Spec 2000 model is designed to fit comfortably over your existing prescription or reading glasses.
+Both styles of low-blue glasses have adjustable temple lengths.

 Blue Blocking Sunglasses